cassianodaniel/danielcassiano/README.md

 ### Hi there 👋

-- 💬 React, Svelte, JS, TS, HTML, CSS, SASS, React Testing Library, Jest.
+- 💻 React, Svelte - JS, TS;
 - 📫 Reach me at: daniel.cassiano@live.com

 ## I'm a Frontend Software Developer from Brazil